tpetricek/cv/data/collaboration.md

   - institution: The Alan Turing Institute
   - role: Co-Investigator
   - label: Joined and reshaped the project to allow integration of work by 3 post-docs and 1 PhD student.
+  - outputs:
+    * Collaboration resulted in a joint paper in *IEEE Transactions on Knowledge and Data Engineering*.

 * ExtremeXP
   - range: 2023 – present